 SOAP administrators and clients also need to access JNDI through the SOAP protocol.
-This does not change the way JNDI is set in the a3servers.xml configuration file, but the indi.properties must be modified as follows:
+This does not change the way JNDI is set in the a3servers.xml configuration file, but the jndi.properties must be modified as follows:

 '''

 java.naming.factory.initial

 fr.dyade.aaa.jndi2.client.SoapExt_NamingContextFactory

 java.naming.factory.soapservice.host localhost

+'''

+'''

 java.naming.factory.soapservice.port 8080

 java.naming.factory.host localhost

 java.naming.factory.port 16400

 '''

-This file says that the JNDI server is hosted on localhost and reachable through port 16400, and that SOAP clients access it through the fr.dyade.aaa.jndi2.client.SoapExt_NamingContextFactory class, the servlet container running on localhost and listening on port 8080.
+This file says that the JNDI server is hosted on localhost and reachable through port 16400, and thatSOAPclientsaccessitthrough port 16400, and the the the throughfr.dyade.aaa.jndi2.client.SoapExt_NamingContextFactoryclass,theservlet container running on localhost and listening on port 8080.